The Devil-Ship Pirates: Shooting

-According to Christopher Lee, Hammer Studios had built a full-sized galleon in some sand pits on a steel structure under the water.
+According to Christopher Lee, Hammer had built a full-sized galleon in some sand pits on a steel structure under the water.
 Although warned not to have too many people on board at once, one day the tea boat was lifted onto a platform level with the water and too many people rushed over to get a cup of tea.
 The ship capsized, throwing most of the cast and crew in the water.
 Lee was on the poop deck and luckily managed to hold on to the rail.
 No one was drowned or seriously hurt.
 Lee says he"saved the most valuable article possible: the continuity girl's typewriter.
 The whole structure took several days to right, so that it could be blown up at the end in a glorious holocaust."

 "It was lucky we didn't have a serious accident," said Michael Reed, who was the cinematographer.
 Sharp said, "The scaffolding went to the bottom and was there for two years with the company who owned the pit still charging hire for it!”

+Lee wrote during filming that he thought the movie "will be a first class piece of overall entertainment — colourful and exciting.
+And it has enabled me to play a tough character for once. | have not been forced into the usual elegant viciousness that producers always seem to require of me.
+It has been interesting to play a coarse individual, to see how far I could go without fear of caricature or overplaying."
+In another letter he called Sharp "sone of the most talented and imaginative young directors to have appeared on the British scene for a long time....
+I personally have never received better or more intelligent photographic coverage in any picture and, though I say it myself, had more chance to show what I can do with a really rougher part than I had in Blood River, where owing to the incompetence of the director, we were all fighting hard to get our faces anywhere near the camera.”

 Reception

+The film was released in the UK on a double bill with The Invicible Seven.

-Box Office
+Box office

 Kinematograph Weekly called the film a "money maker" at the British box office for 1964.